Undergraduate programs

 Bachelor of Science in sustainable food systems

-The BS in sustainable food systems program grounds you in the nuanced forces shaping our food systems and the most effective ways to change them.
+The BS in sustainable food systems grounds you in the nuanced forces shaping our food systems and the most effective ways to change them.
 By the time you graduate, you’ll be equipped with the knowledge, connections and skills to thrive in a range of professional positions.
-This degree is currently available on the Tempe campus, Polytechnic campus, Downtown Phoenix campus, and through ASUOnline.

 Minor in sustainable food systems

-In this 18-credit minor, you will explore topics like sustainable agriculture, improving access to quality food, the impact food has on health and how policies impact these systems.
+In this 18-credit minor, you’ll explore topics like sustainable agriculture, healthy food access, food as medicine, and government policies that shape food systems.
 The knowledge you gain will enable you to drive sustainable, positive changes to local and global food systems.
-Students can pair this minor with a variety of bachelor’s degrees to enhance career opportunities related to food and sustainability.

 Certificate in sustainable food systems

-The accelerated program allows motivated students pursuing a BS in sustainable food systems to earn their MS in sustainable food systems with just four additional semesters, building upon the solid foundation laid during their undergraduate education.
-The accelerated program is designed to provide a seamless transition for students who wish to deepen their knowledge and expertise in sustainable food systems, offering an efficient route to a higher level of academic achievement.
+The accelerated program allows motivated students pursuing a BS in sustainable food systems to earn their MS in sustainable food systems with just four additional semesters, building upon the solid foundation with greater expertise and skills.

 USDA NextGen scholarship